 Explore engineering in the common first-year program

-After you declare a major at the end of your freshman year, you'll enroll in department-specific courses in bioengineering, computer engineering, electrical engineering, industrial and systems engineering or mechanical engineering.
+After you declare a major at the end of your freshman year, you'll enroll in department-specific courses in biomedical engineering, computer engineering, electrical engineering, industrial and systems engineering or mechanical engineering.

 When you graduate, you'll be prepared for advanced study or employment in a wide variety of careers, from employment in industrial firms to small businesses and financial institutions.

 Employment in industry and government agencies provides real-world exposure to emerging fields of technology and to the challenges you’ll face following graduation.

 Personal interviews are not required for admission; if you wish to speak with an admissions counselor, you may phone the Admissions Office.

 You are welcome to join group information sessions and student-guided tours of the campus held on most weekdays and selected Saturdays during the academic year.

 These sessions cover general information about admission, academic and campus life, housing and the surrounding community.